aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 php artisan ldap:import ldap --no-log
 ```

-By default, this is enabled.
+By default this is enabled, regardless if `logging` is disabled in your `config/ldap.php` file.

 ### Delete